yaliners/stadiumiq-fifa26/README.md

 StadiumIQ solves this bifurcation with a **Dual-Engine Architecture**:

 - The **Deterministic Decision Engine** catches known query patterns using regex, directly queries a localized SQLite database, and replies using a predefined multilingual template in under 10ms — zero AI calls, zero external API dependency, zero failure modes tied to a third-party service.
 - The **Deep Gemini Integration Engine** serves as the fallback for everything else.
-It uses Google Gemini 3.5 Flash Lite (with tiered fallback to Gemini 3.5 Flash) and on-demand function calling to retrieve exactly the stadium facts it needs from the SQLite database, rather than reasoning over a fixed, always-included context block.
+It uses Google Gemini 3.5 Flash (with tiered fallback to Gemini 3.5 Flash Lite) and on-demand function calling to retrieve exactly the stadium facts it needs from the SQLite database, rather than reasoning over a fixed, always-included context block.

 ---